liusr0423/neuralDataAnalysis/project1/readme.md

 - Some initial path settings
 - Load some data files from session R016-2012-10-03-CSC04a
 - Load events info for this session
-- for each event type, plot the averaged event-triggered spectrogram (frequency-dependent windowing) over all trials
+- For each event type, plot the averaged event-triggered spectrogram (frequency-dependent windowing) over all trials
-- for each event type, plot the event-triggered trial LFP traces using eventLFPplot(cfg,csc) with the option of
+- For each event type, plot the event-triggered trial LFP traces using eventLFPplot(cfg,csc) with the option of
    1. Decimate
    2. Signal Filtering
    3. Event Detection